psahni/aws_saa_prep/neal_davis_course/Security in cloud/aws_waf.md

 * With AWS Firewall Manager integration, you can centrally define and manage your rules and reuse them across all the web applications that you need to protect.
 *  AWS Firewall Manager is mainly used to simplify your AWS WAF administration and maintenance tasks across multiple accounts and resources.

+At the simplest level, AWS WAF lets you choose one of the following behaviors:

+* Allow all requests except the ones that you specify – This is useful when you want CloudFront or an Application Load Balancer to serve content for a public website, but you also want to block requests from attackers.

+* Block all requests except the ones that you specify – This is useful when you want to serve content for a restricted website whose users are readily identifiable by properties in web requests, such as the IP addresses that they use to browse to the website.

+* Count the requests that match the properties that you specify – When you want to allow or block requests based on new properties in web requests, you first can configure AWS WAF to count the requests that match those properties without allowing or blocking those requests.
+This lets you confirm that you didn't accidentally configure AWS WAF to block all the traffic to your website.
+When you're confident that you specified the correct properties, you can change the behavior to allow or block requests.

 ### AWS Network Firewall

 AWS Network Firewall is a managed service that is primarily used to deploy essential network protections for all of your Amazon Virtual Private Clouds (VPCs) and not particularly to your Application Load Balancers.
 Take note that the AWS Network Firewall is account-specific by default and needs to be integrated with the AWS Firewall Manager to easily share the firewall across your other AWS accounts.
 In addition, refactoring the web application will require an immense amount of time.